How to Value Your Small Business for Sale

 - Recurring revenue (subscriptions, service contracts, retainers)

-- Diversified customer base (no single customer represents more than 15% of revenue)
+- Diversified customer base (a widely cited guideline in business valuation is that no single customer should represent more than 10–15% of revenue)

 - Documented systems and processes